Last reviewed on 8th September 2023 by Martin Alexander (Mortgage Advisor)

-Let-to-buy mortgages are useful for when you can’t or don’t want to sell your current home but want to buy another property to live in.
+Let-to-buy mortgages are useful when you don’t want to sell your home but want to buy another property to live in.
 A let-to-buy mortgage would then allow you to let out your current home whilst providing funds to purchase your new home.

-The reason for not selling your existing property will vary for different homeowners.
-For instance, it may not be practical to sell your existing home for the following reasons:
+The reason for not selling your existing home will vary for different homeowners.
+For instance, it may not be practical to sell for the following reasons:

-- You plan on moving back into your existing property in the future
+- You plan on moving back into your home

 - You want to retain your existing property as an investment